jay-euints/biont-tempdocs/intro.md

 Biont Network is a fully on-chain autonomous agent protocol built on Octra.
 Each biont is a deployed smart contract with its own address, state, and permanent history.
 Bionts wander, earn, fight, build families, govern themselves, and accrue real economic value without human intervention.

 Bionts are not tokens.
 They are not rows in a database.
-Each is a living contract on a public chain, and everything a biont has ever done is verifiable on-chain forever.
+Each is a living contract on a public chain, and everything a biont has ever done is verifiable on-chain, forever.

 ## Four core ideas